mattew8/lamp-motion/README.md

 - `pnpm lint` – run ESLint with the repo rules.
 - `pnpm test` – run Vitest in watch mode.
 - `pnpm build` – bundle the package with tsup.
-- `pnpm storybook` – launch the Storybook playground for `useLampMotion`.
+- `pnpm storybook` – launch the Storybook playground for `useGenieMotion`.

 ## Roadmap